mft14/notes/win-cmdlist.md

 Useful run commands (Win + R) and cmd commands. <br>
 Sub texts are German names as I need to know them as well.

+This list is still under construction.
+There might be some language errors

 ### Quick navigation
 - [Important Commands](#important-commands)
 - [Control Panel Commands](#control-panel-commands)